 By knowing what your clients want and like, you can create far better relationships with them.
 You know what they value and because of that, you can give it to them with ease.
 Perhaps they value time management.
 If that’s the case, then you would create timely checkpoints throughout your process to give them reassurance.
 This is not about gift giving; I’m not a big believer in that.
 This is about creating value so your client feels like they’ve got the ultimate wedding guide—you!
 Gifts only provide short-lived value.
 Creating a client experience, that’s considered creating long-term value—and that’s how referrals are made!

 Knowing who your ideal client is right from the beginning will save you so much time, money, and effort!
-Take your time with this exercise and be sure to download your free client avatar worksheet for guided assistance.
+Take your time with this exercise and be sure really dig deep.
+If you need guided assistance, check out our workbook.